depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 if `Accept: application/ld+json`, then the context is put in the payload data.

 As the context in the response will *always* be the very same context of the request, be careful with services that return arrays of entities/subscriptions/registrations.
-If application/ld+json is used for such a service, then the context will be copied in each and every item (entity/subscription/registration) is the response payload data.
+If `application/ld+json` is used for such a service, then the context will be copied in each and every item (entity/subscription/registration) is the response payload data.
-Just sayin'.

 ## Creation of Entities
 Entities can be created in three different ways: